 But less obvious are the factors that will increase the chances that your strategy will be understood and embraced.

-Here are five things that will help your strategy stick.
+Here are five things that will help your strategy stick.1.
+A meaningful purpose

 The executive team sat around the boardroom table.
 They’d reached an impasse.
 Half the group felt the company’s purpose was merely to return value to its customers and shareholders.
 The other half thought the company existed to provide a financial safety net for its clients’ families during the toughest times.
 In the end, they compromised and said it was both, instantly reducing the potential impact of their strategy.